PalisadoesFoundation/talawa-docs/docs/internships/ideas.md

    1. _Posts Improvement_
       1. Improved user interface.
       1. Abilty to report posts and people.
-      1. Ability to tag people se they can be notified.
+      1. Ability to tag people so they can be notified.
       1. Ability to use #hashtags.
       1. User can delete a post.
       1. Feature to repost a post for better reach.
       1. Enable various reactions to a post (currently user can only like the post).
+      1. Evaluate whether we need newsfeed posts with titles
 1. **Repos to update:** Talawa, Talawa-API, Talawa-Admin
 1. **Skills Required:** Code stacks related to repos above.
 See introduction section.
 1. **Depends on Project:** None